C8PAN/Probabilistic-Volumetric-3D-Reconstruction/README.md

 This script should create the folder `/path/to/scene/` and an xml file called `scene.xml` in it.

 ### Reconstruction
-We provide the following python script to reconstruct a scene from a set of images and cameras:
+We provide the following python script to reconstruct the scene from the input images and cameras:
 ```bash
 /path/to/vxl/source/folder/contrib/brl/bseg/boxm2/pyscripts/reconstruct.py
 ```